-Brief review of the calutron because of its historic significance as the first large scale method of enriching uranium from 0.7% to 99%.
+Brief review of the calutron because of its historic significance as the first large scale method of enriching uranium from 0.7%-99%.

-A calutron is a form of mass spectrometer like that developed by Aston in the UK in 1919, used by Dempster in the USA in 1935 to show uranium had two main isotopes of mass 235 and 238.
-It is also like the cyclotron developed by Lawrence at Berkeley in the 1930s and adapted by him in the Manhatten Project after 1942.
-Cal U recognised the University of California and tron is from cyclo-tron.
+A calutron is a form of mass spectrometer like that developed by Aston in the UK in 1919, used by Dempster in the U.S. in 1935 to show uranium had two main isotopes of mass 235 and 238.
+It is also like the cyclotron developed by Lawrence at Berkeley in the 1930s and adapted by him in the Manhattan Project after 1942.
+Cal U recognized the University of California and tron is from cyclo-tron.

-In a calutron a small amount of uranium chloride is bombarded with high energy electrons to produce charged uranium ions in a vacuum chamber.
-The ions are accelerated in a semi-circle through a strong magnetic field and ions of different mass are separated by a small amount and can be collected in separate receivers.
+In a calutron, a small amount of uranium tetrachloride is bombarded with high-energy electrons to produce charged uranium ions in a vacuum chamber.
+The ions are accelerated in a semicircle through a strong magnetic field and ions of different mass are separated by a small amount and can be collected in separate receivers.
 The energy efficiency is very low.

-The Development of the Calutron in the Manhatten Project
+The Development of the Calutron in the Manhattan Project

-The Cyclotron - Lawrence developed a 37 inch (94 cm) diameter cyclotron in Berkeley in the late 1930s and used it to prove uranium ions could be separated in the laboratory.
+The Cyclotron - Lawrence developed a 37-inch (94 cm) diameter cyclotron in Berkeley in the late 1930s and used it to prove uranium ions could be separated in the laboratory.

-The Alpha Calutron - After 1942 Lawrence developed a 184 inch (467 cm) magnet with the ions travelling in a semi-circle as a production machine.
-He estimated that 10 calutrons could produce about 4 gm of uranium-235 each day.
+The Alpha Calutron - After 1942, Lawrence developed a 184-inch (467 cm) magnet with the ions traveling in a semicircle as a production machine.
+He estimated that ten calutrons could produce about 4 g of uranium-235 each day.
 This was called the Alpha Calutron.

-The Project needed larger amounts faster, so a giant magnet (24 times larger) was designed and built at the Oak Ridge Laboratory.
-This was surrounded by giant vacuum tanks with the whole machine being 122 feet (36 m) long, 77 feet (23 m) wide and 15 feet (4.5 m) high.
-The magnet needed a huge amount of wire and with copper being in short supply the government released 14,700 tons of pure silver to make the wire.
-A total of 200 gm of 12% uranium-235 was made by 1944, This was not enough so production was stepped up and a second stage of machine was developed to enrich the 12% product to 99% for the bomb specification.
+The Project needed larger amounts faster, so a giant magnet (24 times larger) was designed and built at the Oak Ridge facilities.
+This was surrounded by giant vacuum tanks with the whole machine being 122 feet (36 m) long, 77 feet (23 m) wide, and 15 feet (4.5 m) high.
+The magnet needed a huge amount of wire; with copper being in short supply, the government released 14,700T of pure silver to make the wire.
+A total of 200 g of 12% uranium-235 was made by 1944.
+This was not enough, so production was stepped up and a second stage of machine was developed to enrich the 12% product to 99% for the bomb specification.
 This was known as the Beta Calutron.
 A total of 22,000 persons were involved.